toolforgeio/hello-toolforge-python/README.md

 [ToolForge](https://app.toolforge.io/) tool in Python.
 It uses the [toolforge](https://github.com/toolforgeio/toolforge4py) library for QOL.

+This "Hello Toolforge" template is released FREE TO USE under the Apache 2.0 License for building ToolForge tools.
+Tool developers may choose their own licenses for their tools, including closed source.

 ## Building

 Simply running the following command will generate the required Docker image: